adleranne/Fifa_Moneyball-Case-Study/README.md

 Steps taken in the analysis:
 1. data cleaning (see data_cleaning python script)
+--> done
-2. exploration of the relevant data and descreptive statistics (see descriptive python script)
+2. exploration of the relevant data and descreptive statistics (see descriptive python script) --> partially done
-3. splitting the data set into the 4 major player positions forwards, midfielders, defenders and goalkeepers
+3. splitting the data set into the 4 major player positions forwards, midfielders, defenders and goalkeepers --> done
-4. for each player position: factor analysis of the skills to identify major skill sets and reduce data complexity
+5. for each player position: factor analysis of the skills to identify major skill sets and reduce data complexity --> done for position forward, needs to be done for other three positions
-5. for each player position: regression analysis of the skill sets on the market value to check their influence
+6. for each player position: regression analysis of the skill sets on the market value to check their influence --> done for position forward, needs to be done for other three positions
-6. Presentation of results, comparing the results of the 4 different positions
+7. Presentation of results, comparing the results of the 4 different positions --> tbd